Teamwork/kommentaar/README.md

 - Easy to use.
 - Good performance.
-- Will not require significant code refactors to use in most cases.
+- Will not require significant code refactors to use in almost all cases.

 Non-goals: